andigustaf/tokopedia-shop-activator/README.md

 for acquiring the TOTP secret you need to register a phone number in your tokopedia account, then you can activate the 2FA google authenticator settings, the secret will be shown below the qr code.

-for some reason, https://accounts.tokopedia.com/api/authorize will return 403 if you're using the built in chromium on puppeteer, and doesn't let you log in with some error. i'd suggest you to use other browser.
+CAUTION, https://accounts.tokopedia.com/api/authorize will return 403 if you're using certain user-agent, and doesn't let you log in with some error. i'd suggest you to use other user-agent, just try using `headless : false`  to debug.

 # Running